shivanand0530/notes-app-react-native/README.md

 Add labels to notes,
 Add reminders to notes

-# technology and tools
+## Tech Stack

-React
+- React
-React Native
+- React Native
-CSS
+- CSS
-Eslint
+- ESLint

 # prereqisites

-Node.js
+- Node.js
-A code editor (preferably VS Code)
+- A code editor (preferably VS Code)

 # Installation and set-up

-npm install
+- npm install
-npm start
+- npm start

 Download expo app on the mobile device and scan the QR code generated on terminal.
 For running on browser, press w on terminal and it will launch the browser.